 Courses with an Until-You-Pass Guarantee

-Many nurses take our wound care certification courses to prepare for the wound certification exam.
+Many healthcare professionals take our wound care certification courses to prepare for the wound certification exam.
 We offer an “until-you-pass” guarantee, which will give you course access until you successfully receive your certification (provided it is within 3 years of registration).

 Wound Care Certification Cost: Courses

-WoundEducators.com aims to keep their wound care certification cost for courses affordable for all healthcare professionals.
+WoundEducators.com aims to keep its wound care certification cost for courses affordable for all healthcare professionals.
 The (WCEI) Wound Care Education Institute’s cost for their online Skin and Wound Management Course is currently $2,797 for 22.75 CE hours.
-Our accredited online wound care certification courses for are just $797 for RNs, LPNs, LVNs, CNAs, and medical salespersons.
-Our wound care certification courses for Physicians, Occupational Therapists, BSNs, Nurse Practitioners, and Physician Assistants are just $897.
-Courses are approved for 50-60 CE/CME hours and all course materials and shipping are included.
+Our accredited online wound care certification courses start at $897 for RNs, LPNs, LVNs, CNAs, and medical salespersons.
+Our wound care certification courses for Physicians, Occupational Therapists, BSNs’, Nurse Practitioners, or Physician Assistants are $997.
+Courses are approved for 50-60 CE/CME hours.

 Look Out for Non-Accredited Certifications

-Vohra and WCC certifications are not accredited.
+Vohra is an example of a non-accredited wound care certification.
 Vohra’s full certification course with CE credits currently cost $410.
-This course may provide you with useful wound care knowledge, but you will need additional coursework if you plan on registering to take the CWCN, CWCA, CWS, or CWSP certification exams.
+This course may provide you with useful wound care knowledge, but you will need additional coursework if you plan on registering to take the WCC, CWCN, CWCA, CWS, or CWSP certification exams.
 While these courses still offer continuing education hours, they cannot be used to meet the education required for most accredited wound care certification exams.
 Their purpose is for accelerating wound care practices and professional knowledge.

 Comprehensive Wound Care Certification Cost